Best Used Car Websites 2021

 ‘Buy a car entirely online from the comfort of your sofa’.
 Cazoo claims to offer the best price with no hidden fees.
 Cazoo cars haven’t been stolen or in a major accident, there is no outstanding finance or insurance issues and Cazoo is transparent about the number of owners each car has had.
 Every car gets fully inspected and reconditioned.
 You can either collect it from one of their centers or have it delivered to your home for £50.

-Distance-selling has become a common part of the purchase process over the last year, with restrictions in place limiting how consumers can interact with sellers.
+Distance selling has become a common part of the purchase process over the last year, with restrictions in place limiting

 8. Facebook Marketplace